EyaAbbassi/urlShortenerService/README.md

 ### Conclusion

 Our service is an effective service with multiple advantages.
-Our design of the URL shortening service is simple, yet it fulfills all the requirements of a performant design.<br>
+Our design is simple, yet it fulfills all the requirements of a performant design and production-ready.<br>
 The point here is that url security/predictability is not very important.
-Collision detection is important, and our service we nesure that by randomizing generated values ​​and check its existence for uniqueness.
+Collision detection is important, and our service we ensure that by randomizing generated values ​​and check its existence for uniqueness.
 The key features offered by our design are:

 <ul>
 <li>A dynamic short URL range.</li>